Orlando, FL

 • Extended ground plane test beds

-• Indirect Lightning-Single stroke, multiple stroke, multiple burst, Level 5 DO-160
+• Indirect Lightning-single stroke, multiple stroke, multiple burst, Level 3 RTCA/DO-160 for all waveforms

 • Electrostatic discharge up to 30 kV